 To tell the truth, I like to take a pen and paper and put it on the nightstand.
 I find if I wake up during the night with something concerning the following day, it works wonders to write it down during the night.
 Then I can go right back to sleep and deal with it the next day.

 Reduce stress in your life.
-Deep breathing can calm you down.
+Deep breathing can calm your body down.
 Stress causes a lot of muscle tension.
 Progressive muscle relaxation helps you achieve a relaxed response, to say nothing of slowing your heart rate and decreasing your blood pressure to prepare you for a good night’s sleep.
+Deep breathing can help your body relax into quality sleep.

 #7 Meditation and Relaxation Techniques